bobbrysonn/engs128-lab-1/README_Postlab.md

    	* At a high level, explain what simulations you ran and why. *How did they help you evaluate the efficacy of your design?
 Include well-annotated simulation waveforms to support your argument.*

 4. A brief **post-lab discussion** (1-2 pages) that addresses the following questions:
-   	* Describe your methodology.
-What steps did you take, and how did you leverage the incremental build and test process?
+   	* Describe your methodology. *What steps did you take, and how did you leverage the incremental build and test process?*
-   	* What challenges did you encounter?
-How did you address these challenges?
+   	* *What challenges did you encounter?
+How did you address these challenges?*
-   	* How well did the system as a whole work?
+   	* *How well did the system as a whole work?
 Did you observe any unexpected behavior or timing discrepancies upon implementing your design in hardware?
-How did you resolve them?
+How did you resolve them?*
-   	* Reflect on your testbench designs for each block and top-level entity.
-Did the simulation results reveal any unexpected issues?
-How would you improve your design/test/debug process in the future?
+   	* Reflect on your testbench designs for each block and top-level entity. *Did the simulation results reveal any unexpected issues?
+How would you improve your design/test/debug process in the future?*
-   	* How, if at all, did this lab shape your perspective on the FPGA design process?
-In what ways did this change your thoughts on hierarchical design?
+   	* *How, if at all, did this lab shape your perspective on the FPGA design process?
+In what ways did this change your thoughts on hierarchical design?*
 ---

 ### Design Documentation Summary

-The paper designs, RTL schematics, block diagrams, and annotated waveform diagrams listed at the end of each task in `README_Assignment.md` should all be included as figures in the report.

->[!Important]
->Every image/figure in the report should have a short (1-2 sentences) description of what the reader should deduce from looking at it.
->All block diagrams and simulation waveforms should be sufficiently annotated to make it easy to see the intended design and behavior.
->**You will not receive credit for uncommented figures.**

-** A summary of the design deliverables is consolidated below:**
+A summary of the design deliverables from `README_Assignment.md` is consolidated below:

 #### Task 1: I2S Transmitter
 * Paper design for your I2S timing block (include calculated specifications)